-Self-control and will power seem to come up more often at the end of the year near Thanksgiving, Christmastime, New Years Day and the overall holidays season.
+Self-control and will power seem to come up more often at the end of the year during the holidays and especially New Year’s.

 Between overindulging at holiday dinners, overspending, or making yet another New Year’s resolution this year because we didn’t stay with it last year, it seems that a lot of people struggle with maintaining self-control.
 There are ways you can make it easier on yourself and increase your chances of success.

 I’ve listed a few ideas below that have worked for me and for people I know.
 Pick what you think will work, not every idea here is right for everybody.
 And not every idea here will fit what you are trying to accomplish.
 Some are more appropriate for meeting goals and some are more appropriate for managing through cravings.

 People want to build up their self-control for many goals: overeating/weight loss, to stop spending so much, to stop smoking, to change a bad habit, get an exercise plan going, and the list goes on.

 First – the basics.
 Build your resilience by taking good care of your body.
 When you are functioning well physically you are better able to handle stress and challenges to your will power.

 - Take care to get enough good quality sleep